-According to Pennsylvania Department of Health's Surveillance, Epidemiology, and End Results (SEER) Program, males and females in Bucks County had significantly higher incidence of all cancers than expected from 2008-201285.
+According to Pennsylvania Department of Health's Surveillance, Epidemiology, and End Results (SEER) Program, males and females in Northampton County had significantly higher incidence of all cancers than expected from 2008-201288.
 Figure 60 shows the primary sites that were significantly higher than expected, as well as which county and gender the significantly higher values were found in.
-Bucks County had higher than expected levels of all cancers, lung/bronchus, breast, oral cavity and pharynx, melanoma of skin, testis, urinary bladder, kidney/renal pelvis, Non-Hodgkin lymphoma, corpus uterus, and esophagus.
+Northampton County had higher than expected levels of all cancers, lung/bronchus, urinary bladder, kidney/renal pelvis, thyroid, Non-Hodgkin Lymphoma, corpus uterus, and leukemia.